nehabalki/Project-1-Submission-Fantastic-Five-Group/README.md

 $cd ConnectMe-backend
 $dpd -d

 Note: check the port on which dashboard opens.
 The port should be same in the following javascript files under script folder in ConnectMe.
-The defualt port is 2403.
+The default port is 2403.

 connectmelink.js       var SERVER_URL = "http://localhost:2403/connectme";
 login.js               var SERVER_URL = "http://localhost:2403/usersverification";